anubhavgh023/go-pointer-vs-value-benchmark/README.md

 ### Go Code (`main.go`)

-The main Go file performs the benchmarking by creating structs of increasing sizes, from 1MB to 1GB, and measures the time it takes to pass them by value vs. by pointer.
+The main Go file performs the benchmarking by creating structs of increasing sizes, from 1 byte to 1GB, and measures the time it takes to pass them by value vs. by pointer.

 **Key functions:**